-In the first part (\S\ref{sec:dg}), we start by concisely introducing the necessary background of differential geometry in order to define a manifold $(M,g,\nabla)$ equipped with a metric tensor $g$ and an affine connection $\nabla$.
-We explain how this framework generalizes the Riemannian manifolds $(M,g)$ by stating the fundamental theorem of Riemannian geometry that defines a unique torsion-free metric-compatible Levi-Civita connection from the metric tensor.
+In the first part (\S\ref{sec:dg}), we start by concisely introducing the necessary background on differential geometry in order to define a manifold structure $(M,g,\nabla)$, ie., a manifold $M$ equipped with a metric tensor field $g$ and an affine connection $\nabla$.
+We explain how this framework generalizes the Riemannian manifolds $(M,g)$ by stating the fundamental theorem of Riemannian geometry that defines a unique torsion-free metric-compatible Levi-Civita connection which can be derived from the metric tensor.

-In the second part (\S\ref{sec:conjmfd}), we explain the dualistic structures of information manifolds: We present the conjugate connection manifolds $(M,g,\nabla,\nabla^*)$, the statistical manifolds $(M,g,C)$ where $C$ is a cubic tensor, and show how to derive a family of information manifolds $(M,g,\nabla^{-\alpha},\nabla^\alpha)$ for $\alpha\in\bbR$ provided any given pair $(\nabla=\nabla^{-1},\nabla^*=\nabla^1)$ of conjugate connections.
-We explain how to get conjugate connections from any smooth (potentially asymmetric) distances (called divergences), present the dually flat manifolds obtained when considering Bregman divergences, and define, when dealing with parametric family of probability models, the exponential connection $\leftsup{e}\nabla$ and the mixture connection $\leftsup{m}\nabla$ that are coupled to the Fisher information metric.
-We discuss the concept of statistical invariance for the metric tensor and the notion of information monotonicity for statistical divergences.
-It follows that the Fisher metric is the unique invariant metric (up to a scaling factor), and that the $f$-divergences are the unique separable invariant divergences.
+In the second part (\S\ref{sec:conjmfd}), we explain the dualistic structures of information manifolds: We present the conjugate connection manifolds $(M,g,\nabla,\nabla^*)$, the statistical manifolds $(M,g,C)$ where $C$ denotes a cubic tensor, and show how to derive a family of information manifolds $(M,g,\nabla^{-\alpha},\nabla^\alpha)$ for $\alpha\in\bbR$ provided any given pair $(\nabla=\nabla^{-1},\nabla^*=\nabla^1)$ of conjugate connections.
+We explain how to get conjugate connections $\nabla$ and $\nabla^*$ coupled to the metric $g$ from any smooth (potentially asymmetric) distances (called divergences), present the dually flat manifolds obtained when considering Bregman divergences, and define, when dealing with parametric family of probability models, the exponential connection $\leftsup{e}\nabla$ and the mixture connection $\leftsup{m}\nabla$ that are dual connections coupled to the Fisher information metric.
+We discuss the concept of statistical invariance for the metric tensor and the notion of information monotonicity for statistical divergences~\cite{Corcuera-1998,IG-2016}.
+It follows that the Fisher information metric is the unique invariant metric (up to a scaling factor), and that the $f$-divergences are the unique separable invariant divergences.